Skip to main content

 Example

 A common use case is to compute makespan of a set of tasks, i.e. the time when the last task finishes.
-In the following example, we minimize the makespan of a set of tasks (other parts of the model are not included).
+In the following example, we minimize the makespan of a set of tasks (other parts of the model are omitted).

 let model = new CP.Model;